Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 Higashi Kanto Branch office dollhouse

 Initially, Takenaka used conventional 3D laser scanners to capture spaces digitally.
-But this digitalization required a lot of processing time for scanned data.
+However, this digitalization required a lot of processing time for scanned data.
 It also required engineers to conduct site surveys and capture these costly scans.
 With Matterport’s digital twin technology, Takenaka was able to streamline the project management process in several ways:

 • Reducing the time to produce 360-degree photographs by 90%